gbboboc/design_patterns/Prototype/README.md

 * When you want to avoid creating instances using constructors and prefer cloning an existing object.

 * In scenarios where you need to clone complex objects that are initialized once but need to be used multiple times.

+#### Identification:

+* The prototype can be easily recognized by a clone or copy methods.

+#### Pros
+* You can clone objects without coupling to their concrete classes.

+* You can get rid of repeated initialization code in favor of cloning pre-built prototypes.

+* You can produce complex objects more conveniently.

+* You get an alternative to inheritance when dealing with configuration presets for complex objects.

+#### Cons

+* Cloning complex objects that have circular references might be very tricky.